Should I respond to my ex’s text/email is a question almost everyone trying to get back their ex asks him/herself at least once.

 It’s especially important to respond promptly when your ex sends an emotional bid for connection.
 They’re reaching out or sharing something that’s important to them with the hope that it will be received, understood, acknowledged and/or valued.
 And because emotions and feelings are involved (and we all know how fleeting they are), it means that the window to respond/emotionally connect is limited.

-For example: You send a text asking about his/her day, and your ex responds that he/she had a bad day at work.
+For example: You send a text asking about their day, and your ex responds that they had a bad day at work.
 If you wait hours or days to ask “What happened?” or “Tell me about your bad day?”, the likelihood of you getting a response back is almost zero.
 By not responding in a timely manner you not only missed the opportunity to emotionally connect at the time your ex needed/wanted to connect, you may have also unwittingly communicated that how your ex feels/what kind of day they had isn’t that important to you.

-It’s also important to respond promptly to maintain the emotional momentum you’ve spent so much time and effort creating.
+It’s also important to respond promptly to maintain the emotional momentum you’ve spent so much time and effort building.
 Some people think leaving your ex guessing is a great move, but what they don’t realize is that human beings by nature tend to negatively perceive what they don’t know.
 The “unknown” scares the majority of us, and our first instinct is to go into self-protection mode.
 Some exes don’t respond back for days or at all after this.

 Sometimes, even “sorry I was busy…” can’t get back that momentum once it’s lost.
 You have to start building momentum all over again.